-The satellites, VariSat-1A, -1B and -1C, will be launched aboard the SpaceX TR-5 launch vehicle, from Cape Canaveral, FL, NET June 1, 2022.
-The satellites will be inserted into a circular SSO orbit at 525 km, on an inclination from the equator of 97.5 degrees.
-Transmission will begin 30 minutes after deploy from the launch vehicle, and cease 2 years later.
-Atmospheric friction will slow the satellite and reduce the altitude of the orbit, until de-orbiting occurs.
+The satellites will be launched aboard the ABL launch vehicle Demonstration Mission-2, from the Pacific Spaceport complex, Kodiak Island AK, NET June 1, 2023.
+This is a relaunch of VariSat-1B; an attempt on ABL Mission-1 did not attain orbit.
+The satellite will be inserted into an orbit at 275 km apogee and 200 km perigee, on an inclination from the equator of 87.3 degrees.
+Transmission will begin 30 minutes after deploy from the launch vehicle, and cease upon reentry.
+Atmospheric friction will slow the satellite and reduce the altitude of the orbit, until de-orbiting occurs about 23 days after launch.
 See the Orbital Debris Assessment Report for details.

-Each of the spacecraft is an identical unit with the dimensions of 6 stacked 10 cm X 10 cm X 10 cm CubeSat modules (giving an overall stowed dimension of 12 cm X 25.4 cm X 36.6 cm.)
-The total mass of each satellite is about 11 Kg.
+The satellite has the dimensions of 6 stacked 10 cm X 10 cm X 10 cm CubeSat modules (giving an overall stowed dimension of 12 cm X 25.4 cm X 36.6 cm.)
+The total mass is about 11 Kg.

-Figure 1 VariSat-1 Overview
+Figure 1 VariSat-1B Overview